-Start by thinking about all the groups who are invested in a students’ education—parents (who may be married, divorced, single parents, or stepparents) as well as grand-parents and volunteers in the community—they all want the school to be the best it can be.
-But for many of these people, involvement with school starts and ends with the bus stop or front door.
-If they aren’t reading school newsletters or attending your PTO meetings, they may not know much about what your group does, what the school needs, or how they can help.
-To reach them, it’s important to send messages that speak to them and think carefully about the opportunities you provide for them to get involved.
+Start by thinking about all the groups who are invested in a students’ education—parents (who might be married, divorced, single parents, or stepparents) as well as grandparents and volunteers in the community.
+For many of them, involvement with school starts and ends with the bus stop or front door.
+If they aren’t reading school newsletters or attending your PTO meetings, they might not know much about what your group does, what the school needs, or how they can help.
+To connect with them, it’s important to send messages that speak directly to them and ask them to think carefully about the opportunities you provide for them to get involved.

 Lisa Hutter knew from experience that working parents could have a difficult time connecting with their children’s schools.
 “I was a working mom and couldn’t attend the daytime meetings,” she says.
 “I felt like it was hard to follow what was happening at school.”

-In 2012, she formed a working parents committee for the Byram Hills PTSA in Armonk, N.Y., making sure the first program would provide valuable information and be at a time working parents could attend.
+In 2012, Hutter formed a working parents committee for the Byram Hills PTSA in Armonk, N.Y., making sure the first program would provide valuable information and be scheduled at a time that working parents could make it.

 “Because many of the PTSA events took place during the day, I decided to hold our first event in the evening, at a local supermarket’s upstairs bar area.
 We asked the superintendent to attend and over 65 parents showed up,” Hutter says.

-Key message: Working parents will be more likely to get involved if your group sends the message that all involvement is needed and valued, even if a parent has limited time to give.
+Key message: All involvement is needed and valued, even if someone has limited time to give.

-More ways to reach working parents: Some groups make it possible for working parents to attend PTO meetings by alternating meeting times between daytime and evening.
-Other groups have involved working parents by making lists of volunteer tasks parents can complete at home on their own time.
+More ways to reach working parents: Make it easier for working parents to attend PTO meetings by alternating between day and evening meeting times.
+Make lists of volunteer tasks that parents can complete at home on their own schedule.

-Senior citizens can be great school-day volunteers, but they probably make up a small percentage of your email list or Facebook followers.
-Recruiting grandparents as volunteers will be more successful if you ask for their help specifically and if you enlist school families in your recruitment effort.
+Senior citizens can be great school volunteers, but they probably make up a small percentage of your email list or social media followers.
+Recruiting grandparents as volunteers will be more successful if you ask for their help specifically and if you enlist school families in your efforts.

 Leaders of the St. Michael’s Episcopal Day School Parents Club in Carmichael, Calif., realized that the grandparents who attended student performances and classroom events were an untapped pool of potential volunteers.
 After the school’s director of advancement learned about a successful grandparents club at a conference, the parent group found a volunteer willing to lead a similar club at their school.

-More ways to reach grandparents: Consider holding a Grandparents Day event at school when they can eat with students and visit their classrooms.
-Find out whether your school district has a foster grandparent program, through which retired senior citizens serve as classroom volunteers.
+More ways to reach grandparents: Hold a Grandfriends Day event at school when they can have lunch with students and visit their classrooms.
+Find out whether your school district has a relationship with a local senior center through with retired senior citizens can volunteer in the classroom.

 Events geared toward fathers can help them feel more welcome at school.
-If your group holds a Doughnuts With Dads breakfast or other father-focused event, be sure to capture the fathers’ emails and phone numbers to keep them informed when you need help in the future.
-If time allows, tell those gathered about what your PTO does and how you can use their help.
-By making a concerted effort to help dads feel welcome and needed at school, you may end up with a healthy list of volunteers.
+If your group puts on a Doughnuts With Dudes breakfast or other father-focused event, get their contact information to let them know when you need help in the future.
+If time allows at the event, tell attendees what your PTO does and how you can use their help.
+By making a concerted effort to help dads feel welcome and needed at school, you could end up with a healthy list of volunteers.

 “Each meeting, we start off with the dads saying what they are proud of their children for the past month,” Crowley says.
 After a short video on a monthly topic provided by All Pro Dad, attendees discuss their thoughts as families and with the larger group.
 “We encourage the kids and dads to both share their thoughts, and it’s a great way to talk about topics that are on both of our minds,” he says.

 More ways to reach dads: Invite fathers to school to events especially for them, whether it’s a weekend landscaping project or a special breakfast with the kids.
-Many parent groups have formed dads clubs, which organize their own events or pitch in to help with other school happenings.
+Form a dads club that can organize its own events or pitch in to help with other school happenings.

-Communicating with divorced parents presents a different set of challenges.
-As it is, flyers and newsletters sent home with kids have an iffy chance of making it into the hands of both adults in a single household.
-When a parent doesn’t live in the same house, the chances are further reduced.
+Flyers and newsletters sent home with kids have an iffy chance of making it into the hands of the adults in a single household.
+When parents or caregivers don’t all live in the same house, chances are even lower.

-Key message: Connecting with the PTO or PTA can help parents stay informed about what’s going on in their children’s lives.
+Key message: Connecting with the PTO or PTA can help families stay informed about what’s going on in their children’s school lives.
 Parents can be active in the group without committing large amounts of time to volunteering.

-More ways to reach divorced parents: If your school doesn’t share parent email addresses with your group, you could consider enlisting the help of teachers.
-Because many teachers use email to communicate with parents, you could ask if they would forward your PTO’s messages on to parents of their students.
+More ways to reach multi-household families: If your school doesn’t share parent email addresses with your group, ask teachers or classroom representatives to forward your PTO messages to families.

 The Springman Attea PTA in Glenview, Ill., found a great source of volunteers for the middle schools’ 8th grade graduations by working with a local high school community service club.
 The 11th and 12th grade students helped staff the event alongside parent volunteers, creating a win-win for both groups.